-er parts.
-5
+Warning: This product does not contain any serviceable user parts.

-- Warning: Installation and removal of the unit must be carried out by qualified personnel only. - Warning: When connecting this device to a power outlet, connect the field ground lead on the tri-pole power plug to a valid earth ground line to prevent electrical hazards. - Warning: This switch uses lasers to transmit signals over fiber optic cable.
+Warning: Installation and removal of the unit must be carried out by qualified personnel only.

+Warning: When connecting this device to a power outlet, connect the field ground lead on the tri-pole power plug to a valid earth ground line to prevent electrical hazards.

+Warning: This switch uses lasers to transmit signals over fiber optic cable.
 The lasers are compliant with the requirements of a Class 1 Laser Product and are inherently eye safe in normal operation.
-However, you should never look directly at a transmit port when it is powered on. - Caution: Wear an anti-static wrist strap or take other suitable measures to prevent electrostatic discharge when handling this equipment. - Caution: Do not plug a phone jack connector in the RJ-45 port.
+However, you should never look directly at a transmit port when it is powered on.

+Caution: Do not plug a phone jack connector in the RJ-45 port.
 This may damage this device.
 Les raccordeurs ne sont pas utilisé pour le système téléphonique!